GSA-TTS/identity-site/content/_en/policy/rules-of-use.md

 3. One-time passcodes through SMS (text) or voice messaging, sent to a mobile device you control;
 4. One-time passcodes through authenticators apps such as Google Authenticator or Authy, downloaded to a mobile device of your own and registered with Login.gov;
 5. PIV and CAC cards, for federal and armed forces personnel only;
-6. webauthN security devices and software, such as FIDO ("Fast IDentity Online") tokens, Yubikeys, and Google's Titan Security Keys, obtained by you and register with Login.gov;
+6. webauthN security devices and software, such as FIDO ("Fast IDentity Online") tokens, Yubikeys, and Google's Titan Security Keys, obtained by you and registered with Login.gov;

 The Login.gov service does not issue physical authenticators.
 Authenticators other than passphrases or backup codes require hardware or software that you provide yourself.